semanticnoodles/semanticnoodles.github.io/index.md

 layout: home
 title: Home
 landing-title: Semantic Noodles
-description: null
+description: Welcome to my transitional website using Jekyll.
 image: assets/images/bg-sand.jpg
 author: null
 show_tile: false
 ---

 Sorry for the inconvenience, but **this website is actually under construction**.
-If you want to know more about what I do and eventually contact me, go to https://semantic-noodles.eu
+If you want to know more about what I do and eventually contact me, go to [https://semantic-noodles.eu][https://semantic-noodles.eu]